CardinalPath/gas/README.rst

 -------------

 GAS is based on _gaq from Google and as such supports all methods and directives it supports.
-So go check `oficcial documentation`__ for the GA Tracker.
+So go check `official documentation`__ for the GA Tracker.

 .. __: http://code.google.com/apis/analytics/docs/gaJS/gaJSApi.html